devkaare/todo/README.md

 # Todo Web App

-> Feel free to use this yourself, although it's still in development, so I wouldn't recommend it
+> Feel free to use this yourself, although it's WIP, so I wouldn't recommend it

 ## Introduction